The extremely X-ray luminous radio-loud quasar CFHQS J142952+544717 at $z=6.18$ under Chandra high-angular resolution lens: X-ray Observations

 \subsection{Results of Spectral Analysis}

 We assumed an absorbed power-law model and performed a fit to the X-ray spectrum of each source, initially leaving the absorption column free to vary.
 For \gal\ and src1, we did not find any evidence for an absorption parameter value in excess over the measured Galactic column density \citep[\nh$_{\rm ,\, Gal}=1.15\times 10^{20}$\,cm$^{-2}$;][]{nh2016}, while the src2 spectrum appears best modeled assuming a moderately absorbed, steep ($\Gamma\simeq 2.8$) power-law, although the limited statistic provides us only with an upper limit on the intrinsic column density \nh\,$<1.3\times 10^{22}$\,cm$^{-2}$.
 More complex spectral models, including a cut-off power-law, or the addition of a thermal component, do not significantly improve the fit of \gal.
-The resulting best-fit model parameters are listed in Table~\ref{tab:results}.
+The resulting best-fit model parameters are listed in Table~\ref{tab:results} and the \gal{} X-ray spectrum and model are shown in Figure \ref{fig:chandra_spectrum}.
 For \gal, the best fit photon index is $\Gamma=2.0\pm0.2$ and the 0.5--10\,keV unabsorbed flux is $5.4^{+1.4}_{-1.2}\times 10^{-14}$\,\fluxcgs.